3manuek/3manuek/content/posts/2022-12/colemakjourney.md

 You'll feel the imperative of placing your fingers in a different disposition.

-For those guitar-nerds, this may remind you the Joe Satriani left-hand technique, in which you keep your fingertips close to the strings, so you can make smoother argegios.
+For those guitar-nerds, this may remind you the Joe Satriani left-hand technique, in which you keep your fingertips close to the strings, so you can make smoother arpegios.